 How long must I take bisphosphonates for osteoporosis?
 Are they a lifelong commitment?

 Bisphosphonates, the most common type of osteoporosis medications, are typically taken for three to five years.
-After that, your doctor will consider your individual risk factors in determining whether you're more likely to be helped or harmed by continuing to take these or other osteoporosis medications.
+After that, your doctor will consider your risk factors in determining whether you should continue to take these or other osteoporosis medications.

 - Jawbone problems.
 Rarely, bisphosphonate therapy can lead to osteonecrosis of the jaw — a bone disease that causes pain, swelling or infection in the jaw.
 Invasive dental procedures, such as tooth extractions, increase this risk.

-If your fracture risk increases in the future, your doctor may suggest restarting bisphosphonates or trying a different type of osteoporosis medication.
+If your fracture risk increases in the future, your doctor might recommend restarting bisphosphonates or trying a different type of osteoporosis medication.

 See more Expert Answers

 - Rosen HN.
-Risks of bisphosphonate therapy in patients with osteoporosis. http://www.uptodate.com/home.
-Accessed May 16, 2016.
+The use of bisphosphonates in postmenopausal women with osteoporosis. https://www.uptodate.com/contents/search.
+Accessed May 23, 2019.

 - Kearns AE (expert opinion).
 Mayo Clinic, Rochester, Minn.
 June 12, 2019.